Skip to content

 Once you’re satisfied with all the conditions, you can remove them and complete the purchase and sale agreement.
 Definitely a happy moment, but you need to understand that the home buying process has really only just begun.
 Read the next segment to figure out how to coast through the rest of the process.

 Learn all about the second stage of homebuying—the mortgage process—in part two of Coast Capital’s “Guide for first-time homebuyers.”
 Ready to talk about a mortgage?
-Contact a Coast Capital Mortgage Specialist.
+Contact a Coast Capital Mortgage Advisor to get started.

 Most popular in Grow Your Money